showerlee/k8s_tutorial/manifests/istio/istio-operator/README.md

           Weight:      10
     ...
     ```
-    Istio `gateways` will expose `myapp.example.com` with `80` port and bind to `virtualservices` so as to route the service traffic `myapp-svc` with corresponding weight of each canary versions(v1,v2).
+    Istio `gateways` will expose `myapp.example.com` with `80` port and bind to `virtualservices` so as to route the traffic of service `myapp-svc` with corresponding weight of each canary versions(v1,v2).

     In this demo:
     - v1 has weight 90 which means `nine tenth of the requests` will be sent to the canary version 1
     - v2 has weight 10 which means only `one tenth of the requests` will be sent to the canary version 2

-    We could redeploy the route weight to determine what percentage of the requests will be sent to the certain canary version later depend on any metrics or testing that affect the availability of the canary versions, regardless of how many replicas of each version are running.

 9. Continue calling the host